 This string of structures works as a unit.
 A problem anywhere in the chain slacks or pulls on everything else.
 The most stressed or most vulnerable part is the one that will hurt.

 Severe pain often obscures the true problem.
-That’s true in families, workplaces, and cultures, and also the body.
+That’s true in families, workplaces, cultures, and the body.
 Good health requires attention to the conditions that create or sustain distress.

 Here are some guiding ideas.
-If you want, skim to the end for a list of things to do and/or look at this demonstration video.
+If you want, skim to the end for a list of things to do and a look at the demonstration video.

-- In my field we say “the doctor who treats the site of pain is lost.”
+- In my field, we say “the doctor who treats the site of pain is lost.”
 Avoid the site(s) where you have acute pain.
 Those spots are the alarms, not the problem sites.
-Focus on spots that are stiff but not painful, and strengthen weak spots.
-Release non-acute tight spots under the foot with a ball. (video)
+Focus on spots that are stiff, but not painful, and strengthen weak spots.
+Release non-acute tight spots under the foot with a ball.

 - Your muscles are your friends.
 Treat them aggressively and they will end up tightening.
 Release them, and they can change.
 Try the stretches in the attached video.